codesulting/federal-firearms-licensees/README.md

 ```

 #### Question
-Which 5 U.S. cities have the most federal firearms licensees
+Which 5 U.S. cities have the most federal firearms licensees?

 ##### Query
 ```